Table of Contents

 Collaborations

-The Burlap and Barrell collaborations are such a cool idea.
+The Burlap and Barrel collaborations are such a cool idea.

 These are publications, celebrity chefs, other food companies, and non-profits that have created special blends or products just for Burlap and Barrel.
 Many of these are designed to generate funds for their special cause.